Neurodiversity information for parents and young people

 Suppliers of children’s glasses

-While an optometrist often administers eye tests, a dispensing optician will advise, fit and supply the most appropriate frames and lenses for your child.
+- A dispensing optician advises, fits and supplies the most appropriate frames and lenses for your child.

 Important information